-If you smell gas.
+If you smell gas…

-NO FLAMES OR SPARKS!
-Immediately put out all smoking materials and other open flames.
+- If there are no flames or sparks, immediately put out all smoking materials and other open flames.
 Do not operate lights, appliances, telephones, or cell phones.
 Flames or sparks from these sources can trigger an explosion or a fire.